developer-zebra/developer-zebra-site/src/licensing/about/index.md

 -----

-## MDNA Professional and MDNA Enterprise
+## MDNA Components and Features
-Features and components included with Zebra Professional and Enterprise devices and the actions required to add a product or feature to a Professional device.
+The software and capabilities included with Zebra Professional and Enterprise devices and the actions required to add a product or feature to a Professional device.

 <table class="faceliftCenter" style="width:100%" border="1" padding="5px">
 <tbody>